tinyao/hangman-strikingly/README.md

 ---

-This is a really interesting interview test.
-No matter what result it end with, I like the task, I enjoy the time working on it.
+This is really an interesting interview test.
+No matter what result it end with, I enjoy the time working on it, it seems like a hackday.

- As I told some friends, the task not only test my programming skills, and it reflact my vocabulary and logical thinking.
-It is really a stone kills many birds.
-The experience is different as my previous interviews.
-It is more carefully designed.
-I think Strinkingly must be interesting, open and careful.

-Wish to